jw-coder84/CI-Project-Portfolio-4/README.md

 - I set up a page to show a list of the books on loan.
 I set this up just like the book list page but none of the records would display.
 I had to add the following variable to the BookIssued view class in views.py:<br>
 context_object_name = 'books_issued'<br>
-I then referenced this in the html template code:<br>
+I then referenced the value of this variable in the html template code:<br>
 {% for loan in books_issued %}<br>
 The list of records were then displayed on the page.